Charles Zhang: Founding of Sohu

 Soon after leaving MIT, Dr. Zhang joined Internet Securities Inc. (ISI) in November 1995 and returned to Beijing to establish the ISI China operation.

 While at ISI, Zhang quickly envisioned an Internet search engine company.

 In 1996 with the support of MIT Media Lab director Nicholas Negroponte and MIT Sloan School of Management professor Edward B. Roberts, as well as venture capital, Charles Zhang founded his own company, Internet Technologies China (ITC 爱特信公司).
 This was the first VC funding of a Chinese Internet company in history.

 In May 1997, after meeting Yahoo founder Jerry Yang, Zhang decided to transform ITC and change its name to Sohu.

 Sohu and its search engine quickly became a household name in China.
 Zhang managed to successfully conduct four mergers with other Chinese Internet companies to raise capital.
 On July 12, 2000, Sohu was listed to trade on NASDAQ - GS.
 During the dotcom crash in the early 2000s, Sohu's stock dropped below $1 USD, many board members and investors wanted to replace Zhang.
 But Zhang remained, and later he credited his non-confrontational style as a factor that helped him maintain his position.

 Today, Sohu is one of the leading Chinese Internet stocks, with a market value of around 2 billion dollars at around $45 USD per share.
 Internet community blogging and short-messaging service, which helped the company turn around and generate total revenues of $750 million in China in 2002, accounted for 48% of company's revenues in 2004 and 2006.

 Personal life

 In many occasions, Zhang mentions about hoping he can live till the age of 150.
 He believes that stress plays an important role in aging and if one practices yoga and understands Buddhism, he/she can be "freed" from stress, and so live till the age of 150.
-Zhang also enjoys mountaineering, he has been training on Mount Everest and has reached the height of 6,666 m above sea level, he hopes to scale the top of Everest one day.
-In April 2017, there was speculation that Zhang was dating Taylor Swift, "America's number one singer", but Zhang denied those rumors.
+Zhang also enjoys mountaineering, he has been training on Mount Everest and has reached the height of 6,666 m above sea level.